 Our most advanced synthetic lethality product candidate is ATRN-119, a clinical-stage small molecule inhibitor of ataxia telangiectasia and Rad3-related, or ATR, a kinase that plays a critical role in DDR.
 ATR is one of several key regulators of the response to defective DNA replication and DNA damage, which occurs more commonly in cancer cells than in normal cells.
 We are enrolling patients into a Phase 1/2a clinical trial to evaluate ATRN-119 under an investigational new drug application, or IND.
-Patients with advanced solid tumors having mutations in defined DDR-related genes are currently being enrolled into the Phase 1 dose escalation part of the trial.
+The first four dose cohorts have been completed, and patients with advanced solid tumors having mutations in defined DDR-related genes continue to be enrolled into additional cohorts of the Phase 1 dose escalation part of the trial.
 The primary endpoint of this Phase 1 part is to evaluate the tolerability and pharmacokinetics of ATRN-119 when administered orally on a continuous, once-daily schedule.
-We anticipate ATRN-119 tolerability and pharmacokinetic data from Phase 1 to be available in the first quarter of 2024.
+We anticipate ATRN-119 Phase 1 readout to be available in the first quarter of 2025.

-We have several additional, wholly owned preclinical synthetic lethality programs.
+We have several additional, wholly owned synthetic lethality programs.
 We are targeting WEE1, a kinase that is a key regulator of multiple phases of the cell cycle.
-Our lead WEE1 inhibitor product candidate is ATRN-1051, and we anticipate filing of an IND for ATRN-1051 by the end of 2023.
-In addition, we have a preclinical research program directed at a second-generation ATR inhibitor, ATRN-354.
-Finally, we also have an early preclinical research program, which is aimed at identification of novel inhibitors of a distinct protein involved in DDR.
+Our lead WEE1 inhibitor product candidate is APR-1051.
+In March 2024, the FDA cleared our IND application for APR-1051.
+In addition, we also have an early preclinical research program, which is currently in the lead optimization stage, for an undisclosed DDR target.

-In addition to development of these drugs as single agents, we are evaluating potential expansion opportunities for our product candidates through preclinical studies, including combination with poly (ADP-ribose) polymerase inhibitors, or PARPi, where we believe a combination of therapeutic agents may enhance synthetic lethality.
-We are also evaluating combination opportunities within our pipeline, including research on the combination of ATRN-119 and ATRN-1051 that is supported by a Phase II SBIR grant from the National Cancer Institute.
+In addition to development of these drugs as single agents, we are evaluating potential expansion opportunities for our product candidates through combination with other agents such as poly (ADP-ribose) polymerase inhibitors, or PARPi, where we believe a combination of therapeutic agents may enhance synthetic lethality.
+We are also evaluating combination opportunities within our pipeline, including research on the combination of ATRN-119 and APR-1051 that is supported by a Phase II SBIR grant from the National Cancer Institute.

 Prior to the acquisition of Atrin, we were engaged in the clinical development of cancer therapeutics that reactivate the mutant p53 tumor suppressor protein.
 Our lead product candidate was APR-246, or eprenetapopt.
 Following our failed pivotal Phase 3 trial in December 2020, we engaged in a thorough evaluation of strategic options leading to the acquisition of Atrin and shifting our focus to the Atrin assets.
-We do not currently have any ongoing or planned preclinical studies or clinical trials involving our reactivators of mutant p53 and our primary focus is on the discovery and development of molecules targeting DDR pathways in oncology through synthetic lethality.
+We do not currently have any ongoing preclinical studies or clinical trials involving our reactivators of mutant p53 and our primary focus is on the discovery and development of molecules targeting DDR pathways in oncology through synthetic lethality.